-It should also be noted that many industries are using digital twins having inherited them from the tool providers that is delivering the tools (robots) used in the production/assembly line with associated digital twin that have to be used to operate the tools.
+It should also be noted that many industries are using digital twins, inherited from the tool providers, that are delivering the tools (robots) used in the production/assembly line, with associated digital twins that have to be used to operate the tools.
 In most cases they come along with a platform (like Mindsphere).
-It makes sense for these industries to adopt the Digital Twins and extend their use to flank the product.
+It makes sense for these industries to adopt Digital Twins and extend their use to flank the product.